Praveenvuddagiri/OIBSIP/README.md

 5.And each round is having 5 attempts.
 Points will decresing as the number number of attempts are incresing.

-6. At last the total score will be displayed and can start a new game from that window.
+6.At last the total score will be displayed and can start a new game from that window.

 So, this is about number guessing game.